gaggioma/ObjectDetection/README.md

 An example of dataset structure is contained in `dataset` folder.

 Execute: `python3 .\images\imageResize.py -r "dirOfFolder" -n train -s 620`
-to create in `dirOfFolder/train` or `dirOfFolder/validation`, different images with size [620, 620] that conatains a number/empty cell image with different scale.
+to create in `dirOfFolder/train` or `dirOfFolder/validation`, differents number images or empty images with size [620, 620] and different scales.
 Every image is coupled with .txt file with bbox infos.

 Nex step is execute:
 `python3 .\images\listCreator.py -r "dirOfFolder" -n train --type list`